robmllze/xyz_gen/README.md

 ## Included Generators

+### generate_directives.dart
+A quick way to create missing import/export or part of directives to your files.

 ### generate_exports.dart
 Looks through a folder for all Dart files and creates an exports file that includes them all, simplifying your project.